Manufacturing end-user: Thomas Regout International BV, Netherlands (TRI)

-The company is specialized in the production and design of customized telescopic slides for several industrial equipment applications.
+Thomas Regout International BV is a Dutch manufacturer specialized in the production and design of customized telescopic slides (see picture bellow) for several industrial equipment applications.
 The production processes of shaping, punching and assembly are semi-automated.
 Because of small batches sizes, operators have to change machines and tools over between different product types and operating tasks very frequently: this will take time and causes risks of making errors.
 Furthermore, they have to solve problems in a very short time and provide feedback on product and process design to engineers and management.
-This requires the right technology (flexible automation), optimal human machine interaction as well as the right expertise, competences, team collaboration, insights in the production process and (instruction) tools.
+This requires the right technology (flexible automation, overall production management), optimal human machine interaction as well as the right expertise, competences, team collaboration, insights in the production process and (instruction) tools.

 Sector/s of Application: